jhudson8/gulp-web-modules/docs/modules.md

 What is a "Module"?
 ===================
 This is a term for all javascript files that exist within a single [section](./sections.md).
-It is a self-contained bit of javascript that can expose data and functions to other modules using `module.exports` or simply `exports`.
+It is a self-contained bit of javascript in a file within a section directory.
+These modules can expose data and functions to other modules using `module.exports` or simply `exports`.
+See (common.js)[FIXME] module definition for more details.

-The section can have as many modules as you want and they can exist within sub directories.

-The entry point for each section is not actually a module in the fact that it has no `module.exports` to contribute to.
-It is simply code that will be executed when the section is required by another section or included from the container html page with the base section.
+Within each section, you must create an index.js file.
+The exports from this file will actually be used as the exports of the entire section.
+See [section docs](./sections.md) for a better understanding of a section.

 Access to other modules
 ----------